jtse/drsync/README.md

 Usage
 ------
-Go to your project folder and run
+Go to your project folder and run:

 ```
 drsync